-Expected Family Contribution (EFC)

-The next important element is the amount that the student's family is expected to contribute.
+EXPECTED FAMILY CONTRIBUTION (EFC)

 As indicated above, financial aid is awarded to help supplement the amount the student and his/her family are reasonably able to contribute towards the student's educational expenses.
 Each year, the Federal government develops an objective formula that is used to determine each family's financial need.

-To perform this need analysis, it is necessary to request confidential financial facts about the student's family's income and assets, the size of the family, the number of persons attending postsecondary education and any unusual circumstances or expenses which they face.
+To perform this need analysis, it is necessary to request confidential financial facts about the student's family income and assets, the size of the family, the number of persons attending postsecondary education and any unusual circumstances or expenses which they face.
 Students must also disclose information on personal savings accounts and any wages they may earn while in school.
 From this independent and objective analysis, an EFC is calculated.